The Wise Physician

 The physician said, "He had never experienced the salt sea before, and didn't know how dangerous it can be.
 So he did not know how good it is to have a ship between oneself and the water.

-❖ You do well to refrain from this kind of anxiety therapy.
+❋ It is good to refrain from this kind of anxiety therapy.

 Slapstick (Italian: brutta farsa, freddura, grossolano) is a type of comedy involving exaggerated extreme physical violence or activities which exceed the boundaries of common sense.
 It is at times comedy marked by chases, collisions, and crude practical jokes, or by broad humour, absurd situations, and vigorous, often violent action.
 The activity involved may be foolish, and depictions may be very exaggerated.